Wellesley College’s Grading Policy:

-- We work with CWS to provide a summary of Wellesley’s grading policies to recruiting firms and those who interview our students.
+- We work with Career Education to provide a summary of Wellesley’s grading policies to recruiting firms and those who interview our students.

 - We work with the Admission Office and the Office of the Class Deans to give new students and their families an accurate understanding of the grading policies at Wellesley.